-Fair Value Option Election - SBA 7(a) Loans
+SBA 7(a) Loans

 On October 1, 2010, the Company elected to utilize the fair value option for SBA 7(a) loans funded on or after that date.
 Management believed that doing so would promote its effort to both simplify and make more transparent its financial statements by better portraying the true economic value of this asset on its balance sheet and statement of income.
 NSBF originates, funds, and services government guaranteed loans under section 7(a) of the Small Business Act.
 The SBA does not fully guarantee the SBA 7(a) Loans: An SBA 7(a) Loan is bifurcated into a guaranteed portion and an unguaranteed portion, each accruing interest on the principal balance of such portion at a per annum rate in effect from time to time.
 NSBF originates variable interest loans, usually set at a fixed index to the Prime rate that resets quarterly.
-Primarily, NSBF has made SBA 7(a) loans carrying guarantees of 75% and 85%; from 2009 through early 2011 under a special program, most of the loans NSBF originated carried a guarantee of 90%.
-NSBF, both historically and as a matter of its business plan, sells the guaranteed portions via SBA 7(a) loan and retains the unguaranteed portions.
+Primarily, NSBF has made SBA 7(a) loans carrying guarantees of 75% and 85% with some originations at 90% for SBA qualified export type businesses; from 2009 through early 2011 under a special program, most of the loans NSBF originated carried a guarantee of 90%.
+NSBF, both historically and as a matter of its business plan, sells the guaranteed portions via SBA Form 1086 into the secondary market when the guaranteed portion becomes available for sale upon the closing and full funding of the SBA 7(a) loan and retains the unguaranteed portions.
 Management recognized that the economic value in the guaranteed portion did not inure to NSBF at the time of their sale but rather when the guaranty attached at origination; amortization accounting by its nature does not recognize this increase in value at the true time when it occurred.
 Under the fair value option, the value of the guarantee is recorded when it economically occurs at the point of the creation of the loan, and is not delayed until when the sale occurs.
 Contemporaneously, the value of the unguaranteed portion will also be determined to reflect the full, fair value of the loan.